Straight to the Point

 FAQs

-Should you use an air fryer’s presets?
+Should I use an air fryer’s presets?

 Many air fryers come loaded with presets for things like fries, chicken, vegetables, steak, seafood, frozen food, and more.
 Manually setting the time and temperature, though, is easy and allows for more control.
 However, if you're historically a fan of presets (like with a blender), you may like trying them on the air fryer.

-Can you put foil in an air fryer?
+Can I put foil in an air fryer?

 Yes!
-Unlike with a microwave and similar to a toaster oven or standard convection oven, it’s safe to use aluminum foil in an air fryer.
+Unlike with a microwave, and similar to a toaster oven or standard convection oven, it’s safe to use aluminum foil in an air fryer.

 Are reusable air fryer liners worth it?